 Make a paymenta

 Finally we get to the good stuff, sending our first transaction!
-For testing purposes, there's already an echo service set up that will immediately refund your payment minus the transaction fees.
+For testing purposes, there is an Echo Service offered as part of the official Discord Faucet that will immediately refund your payment minus the transaction fees.

 Let's send some of our newly received coda to this service to see what a payment looks like: